DOI-ONRR/doi-extractives-data/_states/MT.md

 state_land: |
     The state government of Montana administers 5.2 million surface acres of land (about 5.6% of the state) and 6.2 million mineral acres.
 For detailed information about land ownership in each county, the Montana State Library maintains [public and private land ownership maps](https://mslservices.mt.gov/Geographic_Information/Maps/Land_Ownership/Default).
 state_land_production: |
-    In FY 2014, the following resources were extracted on state land in Montana:
+    In FY 2014, resources extracted on state land in Montana included:

     * 1,505,356 barrels of crude oil
     * 3,561 million cubic feet of natural gas